ddsky/chatbot/README.md

 ChatBot.playConversation(sampleConversation,4000)
 ```

-You can also write your own answer engines, just implement the `react` and `getCapabilities` methods.
+You can also write your own answer engines, just implement the `react`, `getCapabilities`,  and `getSuggestUrl` methods.
 Here's a template:
 ```javascript
 var myengine = function() {